MyCryptoHQ/knowledge-base-content/general-knowledge/cryptography/on-keypairs-and-encryption.md

   - Safety & Security
 priority: 4
 date_published: '2017-07-05'
-date_modified: '2020-10-08'
+date_modified: '2021-06-23'
 ---

 The Ledger (and other hardware wallets) are essentially USB sticks but with really really really really really really hardcore software / firmware / hardware that makes it so your key cannot be accessed or moved, even if your computer is compromised.
-With a regular USB drive, 1337 h4x0r can pull crazy maneuvers to get the info from it via hardware alone, watching the read / writes, or simply searching for your private key, mnemonic, or keystore file on the USB drive.
+With a regular USB drive, 1337 h4x0r can pull crazy maneuvers to get the info from it via hardware alone, watching the read / writes, or simply searching for your private key, Secret Recovery Phrase, or keystore file on the USB drive.
 Ledger / Trezor are dedicated devices built to prevent all these types of attacks.

 ## Keypairs & cryptography

-The private key (or keystore file or mnemonic or hardware wallet) is basic cryptography in the end⁠—the same cryptography that is used in all sorts of systems that have been around far longer than cryptocurrencies.
+The private key (or keystore file or Secret Recovery Phrase or hardware wallet) is basic cryptography in the end⁠—the same cryptography that is used in all sorts of systems that have been around far longer than cryptocurrencies.

 At it's most basic, a `private key` can turn into a `public key` but a `public key` cannot turn into a `private key`.
 However, this public key (via fancy math and really really intense computations) can _verify that a specific private key was used to sign the transaction_.